Mathematics (MATH) and Statistics (STAT)

 Catalog Program Pages Referencing MATH 313

-MATH 316 - Support for Elementary Statistics (0 units)
+MATH 316 - Support for Elementary Statistics (2 units)

 This course is for students concurrently enrolled in MATH 16.
 Students review algebraic, geometric, and arithmetic procedures and concepts that underlie statistical formulas and concepts, do hands-on activities that promote a deeper understanding of statistical ideas, and practice study skills that promote success in MATH 16.
 Portions of instruction may be offered online; may also be offered fully online.
+May be offered fully online.

 Corequisite(s): MATH 16